hemantapokharel/PythonBirthday/README.md

 # PythonBirthday
-Wish your friends in python
+Wish your friends a warm wishes in thier birthday with python.